needlebender/needlebender.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
+My name is Dale.
 I have the following qualities:

-- I rock a great mustache
+- Quality #1
-- I'm extremely loyal to my family
+- Quality #2

 What else do you need?